danboid/uzebox-omega/schematics/Uzebox-Omega/V1.1.1/Uzebox-Omega-V1.1.1-assembly-guide.md

 | <img src="assets/guide/image63.jpg" alt="Solder flux" width="150" >  | Solder flux.
 Not strictly required but flux makes it much easier to solder the SNES connectors and SD card socket.|

-## Soldering the AD725 chip

-The trickiest part of building a Uzebox is soldering the AD725 video conversion chip.
-If you're new to SMD/SMT soldering, you can refer to [this video](https://www.youtube.com/watch?v=S7GWMNdyopo) which demonstrates how to solder the AD725.

 ## Building the kit
 ### Assembling the power supply section